 Which teams could realistically draft Stokes?
-In my latest mock draft, I paired Stokes with the Buffalo Bills in the first round.
-In his latest big board for Pro Football Network, Tony Pauline ranks Georgia cornerback Eric Stokes as the fourth cornerback in the class, his 39th overall prospect, with a second-round grade.
+In my latest mock draft, I paired Stokes with the Carolina Panthers early in the second round.
+In his latest big board for Pro Football Network, Tony Pauline ranks Georgia cornerback Eric Stokes as the sixth cornerback in the class, his 41st overall prospect, with a second-round grade.

 Want more 2021 NFL Draft prospect news?
 Want to do your own mock draft?